 Answer: When the member has just been discharged.

-The Follow to Home program does just as the program name implies: iCare arranges for skilled nurses to follow the member home.
-They can provide care and education to help the member and his/her friends and family better understand the strategies and techniques to avoid ending back up in the hospital.
+The Follow to Home program does just as the program name implies: iCare coordinates with home health agency nurse case managers to follow the member home.
+They provide support and education to help the member and his/her friends and family better understand the strategies and techniques to avoid ending back up in the hospital.

 Key elements of the program include: